If you spend a good amount of time on the computer, you probably interact with databases several times a day—if not several times per hour.

 Returning to our clothing brand example—as your company grows, you find that you need to bring more staff on to scale up production.
 If you’re managing your business on traditional spreadsheets, only one person can access and make changes to a file at any given time, making it hard for all employees to stay on the same page.
 The situation gets even worse if different employees work from different versions of the same spreadsheet, which become increasingly dissimilar over time.

-Newer cloud-based spreadsheet programs can avoid some of the issues related to versioning and conflicting changes, but they also usually lack the granular access controls that most database management systems offer.
+Newer cloud-based spreadsheet programs can avoid some of the issues related to versioning and conflicting changes.
+But they also usually lack the granular access controls that, for example, a cloud database would offer.

 Databases are reliable